SovereignCloudStack/central-api/README.md

 An `OpenStack Compute Instance` continues to be as-is with all of its usual properties and implementation details.
-A `Keycloak Realm` continues to be as-is with all of its usual properties and implementation details [^1].
+A `Keycloak Realm` continues to be as-is with all of its usual properties and implementation details.

+That is not to say that abstractions are absolutely not planned as further steps.
+There were discussions happening about that already: Regarding IAM management [^1] and Kubernetes management [^2].

-The benefit is that all offered API objects can be managed using the same API idioms (AuthN/AuthZ/REST) with the same client tooling.
+However, the **main** benefit is that all offered API objects can be managed using the same API idioms (AuthN/AuthZ/REST) with the same client tooling.

-[^1]: Actually, there were discussions to build a generic SCS API to support SCS installations powered by Zitadel.
+[^1]: There were discussions to build a generic SCS API to support SCS installations powered by Zitadel.
 Approaching the issue a little bit like the "Abstract all the things!" consideration above, but focusing on two basic use cases (Firstly, setting up an identity federation to some